allanchua101/react_aws_static_hosting/README.md

   ./003_build.sh
 ```

+## Future Improvements

+- We could add version injections step in the build process
+- We could add a WAF-less template to accomodate those who have public exposure needs.
+- Serverless WAF honeypot samples
+- SAST and DAST steps for CI/CD demos

 ## FAQs

 - How to disable WAF on this template? -> WAF could easily be disabled by removing the files associated to WAF (`waf_ipset.tf`, `waf_rule_group.tf`, `waf_web_acl.tf`) and removing line #8 on `cloudfront.tf` file that associates the WAF with the projects CloudFront distribution.